 1. Witness a view like no other

 We all know that Mindanao has a lot of scenic places to visit, and we’ve documented them all in our Car Rental blog posts, but Lake Holon will still leave you in awe.
-Take your pick (and take a pic from your camera) from its crystal clear blue waters to its surrounding green pastures.
-Everything about this place is enchanted!
+Take your pick (and take a pic with your camera) from its crystal clear blue waters to its surrounding green pastures.
+Everything about this place is enchanting!

 Photo: Jirasupiter